ceramic-engine/ceramic-engine.github.io/content/guides/01-introduction/01-discover-ceramic.md

 This transitional state lasted for a few years, until I did set up a more tailored backend called [Clay](https://github.com/ceramic-engine/clay).
 Basically, clay does the same as luxe internals, but specifically adapted to be used with ceramic, with only the features needed that don’t overlap with ceramic features.

-That’s how ceramic still works today.
+That’s how Ceramic still works today.

 ### Ceramic achitecture